Mohammadbinshahid/Team4_Capstone_Project/README.md

       * **Description**: This is the scheduled arrival time of the flight.
       * **Rationale**: This feature can be dropped in future iterations based on the acceptance criteria of the Machine learning model.
   * These are the remaining features:
-    * YEAR
-      * **Description**: Year(s) with data pertaining to Flight arrival and departure delays.
-      * **Rationale**:	At the moment, we only have data from 2022 with room to expand to years prior to the selected year.
-    * MONTH
-      * **Description**: Months with data pertaining to Flight arrival and departure delays.
-      * **Rationale**:	Flight data for the Months Jan - Jun, with room to expand the data with more months.
-The Month can be associated with the season and typical weather at that time.
-    * DAY_OF_WEEK
-      * **Description**: Day of the week with data pertaining to Flight arrival and departure delays.
-      * **Rationale**: The day of the week could indicate how busy the airport is.
     * TAIL_NUM
       * **Description**: This is the aircrafts's identification code.
       * **Rationale**: This could potentially be associated with the age of the aircraft on there after the time required for maintenance prior to departure.